technobecet/scumlogs/README.md

 is incremental, adds new lines to last updated files and create new ones from last execution

-created to keep a backup of the server logs in local
+created to keep a backup of the server logs in local and also database

 run once to generate a new ini file, edit ini file and complete gportal data